 3:18-cv-00037-TMB, Moondog v.
 Cordle, et al.

-Complaint under 42 U.S.C. § 1983 concerns freedom of speech allegations based on prisoner voicing his concerns about (1) rodents in Lemon Creek Correctional Center’s kitchen and dining area and (2) a correction official being the victim of spousal abuse.
-Prisoner alleges being retaliated against by being threatened to lose—and then losing—his “Floor Custodial” job, being placed in segregation, being threatened to have his “privileged mail” opened, being threatened to be transferred—and then being transferred—to another facility, and having his television destroyed in the process.
-Complaint is in the process of being served.
-Plaintiff has provided all of the relevant paper evidence that he knows of.
+Complaint under 42 U.S.C. § 1983 concerns freedom of speech allegations.
+The prisoner alleges being retaliated against by being threatened to lose—and then losing—his “Floor Custodial” job, being placed in segregation, being threatened to have his “privileged mail” opened, being threatened to be transferred—and then being transferred—to another facility and having his television destroyed in the process.
+Alleged retaliation is based on the prisoner voicing his concerns about (1) rodents in Lemon Creek Correctional Center’s kitchen and dining area and (2) his reporting that a corrections’ official was the victim of spousal abuse.
+The complaint is in the process of being served.
+Plaintiff has provided all of the relevant paper evidence that he possesses.
 The U.S. District Court for the District of Alaska is willing to appoint pro bono counsel for any limited-scope representation.
 Volunteer attorney(s) could help by committing to one round of interrogatories, or assisting with the limited task of learning the name(s) of those allegedly responsible for transferring plaintiff to Spring Creek Correctional and/or shipping his television without insurance.

 3:17-cv-00154-RRB, Helveston v.
 Brooks, et al.